How to turn an old vintage crate into a colorful and festive autumn centerpiece with dried fall limelight hydrangeas for your home.

-Then I remembered this old crate that I bought a few years ago thrifting.
-Combined, they would make such a fun fall piece, as well as a great way to transport a bunch of fresh-cut fall hydrangeas on a little road trip.
+Then I remembered this old crate that I bought a few years ago, thrifting.
+Combined, they would make such a fun fall piece and a great way to transport a bunch of fresh-cut fall hydrangeas on a little road trip.

 I gathered as many fall hydrangeas as I could fit into this old crate into our farmhouse sink to arrange.

 What do you think?
 All ready to transport back to Maine!
 Super simple.